 As part of our commitment to show care and compassion to those in our city, we support the work of Glasgow Street Pastors.

-In Glasgow, there are about 100 Street Pastors out on the streets every Saturday night and every other Friday night.
-One of the team leaders in Glasgow is our Ruth Kelso.
+Teams are out in the city centre every Friday and Saturday night.
+One of the Saturday team leaders in Glasgow is our Ruth Kelso.

 Glasgow Street Pastors

 163 Buchanan Street